-Edward B. Weil Provost and Senior Vice President for Academic Affairs
+Warren Sandmann Provost and Senior Vice President for Academic Affairs

-The William Paterson University

-Of New Jersey Mission Statement
+The William Paterson University of New Jersey Mission Statement

+MISSION

+William Paterson University of New Jersey is a public university that offers an outstanding and affordable education to both traditional and nontraditional students through baccalaureate, Graduate and continuing education programs.
+The University's distinguished teachers, scholars And professionals actively challenge students to high levels of intellectual and professional accomplishment and personal growth in preparation for careers, advanced studies and productive citizenship.
+These faculty and staff use innovative approaches to research, learning and student support to expand students' sense of what they can accomplish.
+The University's graduates embody a profound sense of responsibility to their communities, to a sustainable environment and to a diverse and multicultural world.
 The William Paterson University of New Jersey is a comprehensive public institution of higher learning with a mission that incorporates teaching, research and creative activity, and service.
-Maintaining a tradition of leadership in general education and multiculturalism, the University is committed to promoting student success, academic excellence, and community outreach with opportunities for lifelong learning. •It offers rigorous baccalaureate, graduate degree, and certification programs for both traditional and nontraditional students. •The University's distinguished teachers, scholars, and professionals actively challenge students to high levels of intellectual and professional accomplishment and personal growth in preparation for careers, advanced studies, and productive citizenship in an increasingly global economy and technological world. •The University values diversity and equity as essential to educational excellence, with an obligation by everyone in the University community to create and maintain a climate in which respect and tolerance are recognized as part of the institution's commitment to educational quality.
+Maintaining a tradition of leadership in general education and multiculturalism, the University is committed to promoting student success, academic excellence, and community outreach with opportunities for lifelong learning.

+•It offers rigorous baccalaureate, graduate degree, and certification programs for both traditional and nontraditional students.

+•The University's distinguished teachers, scholars, and professionals actively challenge Students to high levels of intellectual and professional accomplishment and personal growth in preparation for careers, advanced studies, and productive citizenship in an increasingly global economy and technological world.
-Approved: Board of Trustees, February 21, 1998

-William Paterson University is committed to equal opportunity and does not discriminate in its educational programs, activities, or employment practices.
+•The University values diversity and equity as essential to educational excellence, with an obligation by everyone in the University community to create and maintain a climate in which respect and tolerance are recognized as part of the institution's commitment to educational quality.
+Approved: Board of Trustees, February 21, 1998 William Paterson University is committed to equal opportunity and does not discriminate in its educational programs, activities, or employment practices.
 William Paterson University is committed to providing every person with a workplace and academic environment free from unlawful discrimination.
 All forms of unlawful discrimination based upon race, creed, color, national origin, ancestry, age, sex, marital status, familial status, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability, are prohibited and will not be tolerated.
 Inquiries concerning complaints of harassment or discrimination, or information about accommodations for persons with disabilities, should be directed to the Office of Employment Equity and Diversity.

-Services and Resources Division of Academic Development

-Morrison Hall 102, 973-720-3103

-Janet Davis-Dukes, Director

-Office of Testing, Basic Skills, Academic Support Center, and the Education Enrichment Center
+Services and Resources Division of Academic Development Educational Enrichment Center Hobart Hall Annex, Room 111 973-720-3103 Janet Davis-Dukes, Director Office of Testing, First Year Foundations Program, Academic Support Center, and the Education Enrichment Center